 This trip was really made by the people who were on it and I’m immensely thankful for the camaraderie and friendliness of my fellow eclipse chasers on ‘Bus 4’.
 Special mention should also go to Mary, our tour director, and Robert, our driver, who through their professionalism and good humour made our adventure across hundreds of miles, around four states, a tremendously enjoyable one.

-Warning: observing the Sun can be extremely dangerous.
-Never stare at the Sun with the naked eye and never observe or photograph the Sun using an unfiltered telescope, camera lens, binoculars, camera viewfinder etc. Doing so risks serious damage to your eyes and/or equipment.
+WARNING: observing the Sun can be extremely dangerous.
+Never stare at the Sun with the naked eye and never observe or photograph the Sun (or the partial phases of a solar eclipse) using an unfiltered telescope, camera lens, binoculars, camera viewfinder etc. Doing so risks serious damage to your eyes and/or equipment.
 The only safe way to observe the Sun is with a specialist, certified solar filter, following the instructions of the manufacturer precisely.